Login-Linjeforening-for-IT/studentbee/Readme.md

 # frontend
-Frontend for electromart written in Nextjs, TypeScript and Tailwind.
+Frontend for exam.login.no written in Nextjs, TypeScript and Tailwind.
 This website is a complete implementation of a shopping website with products, search functionality, login functionality, profile, orders etc fully implemented.
 In theory this website could be put in production and work out of the box.